artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    :ref:`rename-title-slug`

 Slugs can also be manually deleted via SQL queries.
-For further information on deleting slugs from AtoM's database via SQL, see below in the section on :ref:`common-atom-queries` - particularly, :ref:`sql-delete-slugs`.
+For further information on deleting slugs from AtoM's database via SQL, see :ref:`common-atom-queries` - particularly, :ref:`sql-delete-slugs`.

 ..
 SEEALSO::